Chase Sapphire Preferred® Card vs. Capital One Venture X Rewards Credit Card

 10 Miles per dollar on rental cars booked through Capital One Travel

 The biggest difference between these two cards is the annual fee.
-Capital One Venture X Rewards Credit Card has an annual fee of $395 and the Chase Sapphire Preferred® Card‘s annual fee is $95.
+Chase Sapphire Preferred® Card has an annual fee of $95, whereas Capital One Venture X Rewards Credit Card has an annual fee of $395.
+Since neither card offers 0% introductory APR and neither has foreign transaction fees, based purely on the annual fee (and the value for the money) we give the win to Chase.

 Who the Chase Sapphire Preferred® Card is Best For